AlmogArie/fx-empire-assignment/README.md

 Full-stack home assignment for FX Empire.
 Language: JavaScript.
 Workframe: React JS.

-My initial idea was to work with React redux-thunk and use React Hooks as well but after designing the functionality of this web application I have decided that using those technologies probably will be useless because of the simplicity of the application.
+My initial idea was to work with React redux-thunk but after designing the functionality of this web application I have decided that using those technologies probably will be useless because of the simplicity of the application and the simple state of the application.
 It took me a while to understand and work with Highcharts library but after this assignment, I feel more confident and working and building graphs with disorganized data.

 ## Dependencies: